NHERI-SimCenter/BRAILS/brails/modules/ChimneyDetector/README.rst

 .. parsed-literal::

     --im_path (default: "datasets/test/") Path for the building images that will be inferred by module.
-Must end with backward slash.
+Must end with forward slash.

     --model_path (default: "models/efficientdet-d4_trained.pth") Path for the pretrained inference model.
                                                                  Do NOT define this argument if the pretrained model bundled with the module will be used